Novel: Filling the Cracks—Chapter Three

 Chapter Three

-Meaty fingers stopped picking at the delicate lace detail of the tablecloth when Virgie looked up and accepted a teacup and saucer from Marg.
-Her plump digits boasted long, natural nails stained yellow from nicotine.
+Meaty fingers ceased picking at the delicate lace detail of the tablecloth when Virgie looked up and accepted a teacup and saucer from Marg.
+Her plump digits displayed long, natural nails stained yellow from nicotine.
 They trembled, causing the cup to rattle against its saucer before she set it down.
-Marg was curious about what made Virgie so nervous—being at a neighbor’s home for the first time or something pricking her conscience.
+Marg was curious about what made Virgie so nervous—whether it was being at a neighbor’s home for the first time or something pricking her conscience.

-“I realize how remiss I’d been, so that’s why I called,” Marg told her guest; she poured the tea.
-“Our daughters have been in the same class since Kindergarten, but we’ve never sat down and talked.”
+“I realize how remiss I've been, so that’s why I called,” Marg told her guest as she poured the tea.
+“Our daughters have been in the same class since kindergarten, but we’ve never actually sat down and talked.”

-“We don’t have a lot in common, do we?”
+“We don’t have much in common, do we?”
 Virgie asked, spooning sugar into her drink.
 “I’m just a waitress.
 You work at a school.”

-“I’m not a teacher, though,” Marg said, bypassing the sugar and squeezing a little lemon into her tea.
+“I’m not a teacher, though,” Marg said, skipping the sugar and squeezing a bit of lemon into her tea.
 “I’m a secretary.
-We both assist other people for a living.”
+We both support others for a living.”

 “Suppose so,” Virgie agreed, grabbing a cookie and taking a bite, chewing with her mouth open.
 “Nice house, by the way.”

 Marg surveyed the room and smiled.
 “Thank you.
 We like it.
-I’ve been wondering how you’re managing now that Dave left.
-I don’t mean to be rude to bring it up, but it must be difficult for you to keep up with one income.
-I admit, I’ve been concerned for you.”
+I’ve been wondering how you’re managing now that Dave has left.
+I don’t mean to be rude by bringing it up, but it must be difficult for you to manage on one income.
+I admit, I’ve been concerned about you.”

 Dave was Virgie’s husband.
 As far as anyone in Coverville knew, the couple was still married, and neither had filed for divorce.
-After work one day about three years prior, Dave had come straight home from work without stopping at the tavern first, a rarity, and had packed a suitcase.
+One day, about three years ago, Dave came straight home from work without stopping at the tavern first—a rarity—and packed a suitcase.
 Marg, along with the rest of the neighbors on the block, overheard the vicious argument between Virgie and him as he walked out of the house.
-She’d peered out the window in time to view Beth run after her father, pulling on his suitcase to stop him, hysterical.
-Dave stopped long enough to kiss the top of his daughter’s head before throwing his suitcase into the box of his work truck with the bundles of shingles and driving off.
+She peered out the window just in time to see Beth run after her father, pulling on his suitcase in a desperate attempt to stop him, hysterical.
+Dave paused just long enough to kiss the top of his daughter’s head before tossing his suitcase into the bed of his work truck alongside the bundles of shingles and driving off.

 That night, without a phone call to warn them, Beth brought Otto to the Jones house and asked if they could spend the night.
 There was no explanation for why, but Marg hadn’t needed one.
 Virgie had likely raged over Dave’s abandonment, and the children had felt safer with Marg’s family.
-That had been the first warning sign to her.
-There must have been others she’d overlooked between then and now.
+This had been the first warning sign for her.
+There must have been other signs she’d overlooked between then and now.

 Virgie squinted one brown eye at her.
 “We’re doin’ okay, especially since Gary came to live with us.
 He helps with the bills.”